 The principal means of information dissemination on GEM is publication on the internet website operated by the Stock Exchange.
 Listed companies are not generally required to issue paid announcements in a gazetted newspaper.
-Accordingly, prospective investors should note that they need to have access to the website of the Stock Exchange at www.hkexnews.hk in order to obtain up-to-date information on companies listed on GEM.
+Accordingly, prospective investors should note that they need to have access to the website of the Stock Exchange at www.hkexnews.hk in order to obtain up-to-date information on GEM-listed issuers.